All Cycling Answers

 Does Cyclesite take a percentage of bike sales?

 No commission on private classified sales.
-The flat listing fee is the total cost to advertise.
-The only additional charge is the optional Buyer Protection fee on shipped sales, which is capped and shown at checkout before the buyer commits.
+Listing is free during our launch, so there is nothing to pay to advertise.
+Once Buyer Protection launches for shipped sales, the only additional charge will be its optional fee, capped and shown at checkout before the buyer commits.

 How much does it cost to list a bike on Cyclesite?

-Listing fees start at £10.99 and scale by asking-price tier.
+Listing is free during our launch, so it currently costs nothing to publish an advert.
+Normally, listing fees start at £10.99 and scale by asking-price tier.
 The fee for your specific bike is shown on the publish screen before you confirm.
 The full schedule and any current promotions are published on the sell-your-bike page.

 Find Bikes on Cyclesite